Last Updated on August 15, 2022 by Alexander Burgemeester

 Is Your Mother a Narcissist?
 What to Do Next

-Realizing that your mother exhibits numerous signs of a narcissistic mother can be painful.
+Realizing your mother’s numerous signs of a narcissistic mother can be painful.

 It’s normal to feel angry, upset, confused, or shocked.
-You may find yourself wanting to defend her or her behavior, and you may also rationalize her abuse for “doing the best she could.”
+You may want to defend her or her behavior, and you may also rationalize her abuse for “doing the best she could.”

 As an adult, you can decide what relationships you want in your life.
 When your mother is a narcissist, boundaries may be challenging.